 In one of several reported instances where contestants gained access to modern amenities, former participant Jeff Zausch said producers gave his partner a tampon while filming the show.
 Other stars claim to have stolen food and supplements like salt, chocolate, and Emergen-C from the locals and crew.

 Honora Bowen, though, stated producers withheld prescription medication from her.
 If tampons are okay but prescriptions aren't, the producers have puzzling priorities.

 In an interview, former contestant Phaedra Brothers says one of the crew members gave her a curry dish that caused food poisoning.
 The producers encouraged her to go on with the show, even though she would begin the challenge in a bad place health-wise.

 When her episode was released, producers made it look like she drank dirty water and caused the illness herself.
 Brothers says she posted comments on the show's site about the truth, but Discovery deleted them because they didn't line up with the show's chosen narrative.

 Storylines Are Scripted

-Honora Bowen said that producers told her to say her magnifying glass was a gift from her father when in reality the crew gave it to Bowen before the show.
+Honora Bowen said producers told her to say her magnifying glass was a gift from her father, when in reality the crew gave it to Bowen before the show.
 Bowen also said that her storyline, which revolved around her father's death, was predetermined.

 No Prize Money?
-Yeah Right!
+Yeah, Right!

-Naked and Afraid claims that contestants brave the wild solely for a sense of personal pride and accomplishment, but former contestants have revealed that Discovery offers an "incentive" to contestants who make it through the full 21-day challenge.
+Naked and Afraid claims contestants brave the wild solely for a sense of personal pride and accomplishment, but former contestants have revealed that Discovery offers an "incentive" to contestants who make it through the full 21-day challenge.